LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Skeleton.rst

          SUNLinearSolver LS = SUNLinSol_*(...);

-      where ``*`` can be replaced with "Dense", "SPGMR", or other options, as discussed in the sections
+      where ``*`` can be replaced with "Dense", "SPGMR", or other options, as discussed in :numref:`SUNLinSol`.
-      :numref:`Usage.MRIStep.LinearSolvers` and :numref:`SUNLinSol`.

    #.
 Set linear solver optional inputs

       Call ``*Set*`` functions from the selected linear solver module to change optional inputs specific to that linear solver.
-See the documentation for each SUNLINSOL module in the section :numref:`SUNLinSol` for details.
+See the documentation for each SUNLINSOL module in :numref:`SUNLinSol` for details.

    #.
 Attach linear solver module

-      If a linear solver was created above for implicit MRI stage solves, initialize the ARKLS linear solver interface by attaching the linear solver object (and Jacobian matrix object, if applicable) with the call (for details see the section :numref:`Usage.MRIStep.LinearSolvers`):
+      If a linear solver was created above for implicit MRI stage solves, initialize the ARKLS linear solver interface by attaching the linear solver object (and Jacobian matrix object, if applicable) with the call (for details see :numref:`ARKODE.Usage.MRIStep.LinearSolvers`):

       .. code-block:: c